Cui-Peng-624/DirectionalKMeans-Experimental/README.md

 ## Usage

-To run the algorithm, simply pass your dataset (with two variables) to the `BEST` function, along with flags for standardization, log transformation, and normalization.
+To run the algorithm, simply pass your dataset (with two variables) to the `DKmeans` function, along with flags for standardization, log transformation, and normalization.

 ```r
 # Example usage